-I start meeting with students in their first year of high school (year 10) all the way though the application process.
-In their first two years I counsel them on things like appropriate extracurricular activities, writing an essay, tips for scoring well on the ACT and TOEFL, and creating a high school resume.
+I start meeting with students in their first year of high school (year 10) all the way through the application process.
+In their first two years, I counsel them on things like appropriate extracurricular activities, writing an essay, tips for scoring well on the ACT and TOEFL and creating a high school resume.

 In the fall I help year 12 students prepare their applications.
 While the Chinese college counselors actually help them pick universities and go over admissions strategies, I focus on the essays and interview prep.
 I help students come up with incredible topics for their common app essay that are unique to their personality and story.
 Then I help them edit those essays.

 I never, ever, ever write essays for the kids, and I purposely leave a few “Chinglish” phrases in the essay so that the admissions officer knows the student wrote it.

 I also help them come up with ideas for all of their supplemental essays and help the students edit those essays once they’re finished.
 If they have an admissions interview, the student will come to my office where we’ll do a practice interview and I’ll coach them on how to improve.